yashasvm1/Portfolio/finalproject2.md

 # Final Project Part II

 The goal of this step is to understand the audience of the story and ensure you are communicating at an appropriate level, and telling the story using data visualization methods that are meaningful.
+There are four major partts of this document:

+1) Wireframes and Storybords
+2) User Research Protocols
+3) Insights
+4) Summary

 ## Wireframes and Storboards